amy-reinholds-ibm/logdna-demo/README.md

 [Sun May 26, 11:41 AM] # artillery run simtraffic_niklas.yml
 ```

-You can see the frequency spikes based on when artillery tests sent data to our test URL.
+You can see the frequency spikes in two separate graphs that coincide precisely with the times our artillery test ran:

 ![screenshot](logdna_screenshots/author-freq.png)